EduardoFarinati/FlexFact-Tina/README.md

 ## Running the controller

-Install the dependencies with `pip install -r requirements.txt`, or simply install pyModbusTCP with `pip install pyModbusTCP`.
+Install the dependencies with `pip install -r requirements.txt`, or simply install pyModbusTCP with `pip install pyModbus`.

-Select modbus as the communication protocol and start the simulation in FlexFact and run the controller with `python controller.py -d config.dev -n example/example.net`, or use `python controller.py -h` for more info.
+Select modbus as the communication protocol and start the simulation in FlexFact and run the controller with `python src/main.py -d example/config.dev -n example/example.net`, or use `python src/main.py -h` for more info.

 ## Limitations